The Certo Super Sport Dolly is a 120 film folding camera, a part of the series has a coupled rangefinder, 6x6

 At last a custom made camera without bellows, my third purchase, based on an A model:

-it has a luminous Schneider Xenar lens F2.8 75mm.
+Based on a late rangefilnder A model, it has a luminous Schneider Xenar lens F2.8 75mm.

 No rewind.
 It has kept the front with it's helicoïd, the bellows were replaced by a cone.